About how to ride a bicycle around the world

 I averaged about 8 liters up to 25 liters per day in the Australian Outback.

-Did you ever had trouble with animals?
+Did you ever have trouble with animals?

 Dogs chasing me.
 Mice, opossums, raccoons, crows, cockroaches and monkeys stealing food.
 Wild boar, dingoes, wallabies, jackals, etc. prowling around my tent all night.
 Nearly trampled by a herd of wild elephants (twice).
 Stung by a scorpion in my bed.
 Annoyed by flies, mosquitoes and gnats; they’re the worst.
 Generally speaking, there is a shortage of wild animals in the world and too many people.